Skip to Content

 Mindfulness has numerous benefits for children with ADHD, including:

-• Increased Impulse Control: Regular mindfulness exercises can teach children to pause and think before acting, countering impulsive behavior.
+• Impulse Control: Regular mindfulness exercises can teach children to pause and think before acting, countering impulsive behavior.

 • Better Sleep Patterns: Mindful relaxation can lead to improved sleep, which is beneficial as ADHD kids often struggle with sleep issues.